Thinking About Taking Money From Your 401(k)? Here’s What You Should Know

 It’s also possible to borrow from your 401(k) — but just like any other loan, it must be repaid, on time and with interest.

-If you fail to meet the terms of your 401(k) loan, the amount you owe back to the plan will become a distribution, and will thus be subject to the same taxes (and early withdrawal penalty) as it would have been if you’d taken it without the intention of repaying it.
+If you fail to meet the terms of your 401(k) loan, the amount you owe back to the plan will become a distribution, and will thus be subject to income taxes and the early withdrawal penalty.

-Just as with hardship distributions, it’s up to your employer and 401(k) custodian as to whether or not loans are allowed.
-If they are, you’ll be able to take a maximum of 50% of your vested account balance (i.e., funds you actually own, which may include employer contributions) or $50,000, whichever amount is lower.
+Just as with hardship distributions, it’s up to your employer and 401(k) custodian whether or not loans are allowed.
+If they are, you’ll be able to take a maximum of 50% of your vested account balance (i.e., funds you actually own, which may include employer contributions) up to $50,000.

 What is the “Age 55” Rule?